JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ## The Conclusion

 The puzzle generator is very much an optional feature of City Flow, but one which has grown more and more powerful over time.
 It has gone through various refactorings to improve readability, but unfortunately the more complex parts are still rather hard to understand.
-However, it performs excellently, and should hopefully provide increased longevity to the game’s lifespan by allowing more levels to be generated than players can ever complete.
+However, it performs excellently, and should hopefully provide increased longevity to the game's lifespan by allowing more levels to be generated than players can ever complete.

 Whilst there are quite a few domain specific elements in the code (e.g. `hasAllTiles`, `environmentId`), the general idea of generating a data structure in the background and keeping users updated is definitely applicable to other scenarios.